 Do you love watching decoration and decorating your house?
 Little Candles’ Day (Día de las Velitas as they call it in the local language) marks the start of the Christmas season across Colombia.
 It is celebrated in honour of the Virgin Mary and the Immaculate Conception.

 People place candles and paper lanterns in their windows, balconies, and house.
 All towns and cities across the country are lit up with elaborate displays to celebrate this occasion.
-Some of the best are in Quimbaya, where neighbourhoods compete to see who can create the most impressive arrangement, and it is a visual treat to watch!

 Last Words